Why GPs sometimes charge fees

 - reports for health clubs to certify that patients are fit to exercise

-For more information please visit the BMA website: www.bma.org.uk/advice/employment/fees/why-gps-charge-fees
+For more information please visit the BMA website: https://www.bma.org.uk/pay-and-contracts/fees/why-doctors-charge-fees/why-does-my-doctor-charge-fees